stinefm/relsad/docs/source/background/Components/cb.rst

 Switches
 ======================

-There are three type of switches that are implemented in RELSAD.
+There are three types of switches that are implemented in RELSAD.
 Here, some information about the switches is provided.

 ................
 Circuit breaker